 The natural history galleries take you through the evolution of Wales, including Welsh dinosaurs, and through the mountains, volcanoes, and sea to show you the landscape of Wales today.

 National Museum Cardiff is free to visit.
-We spent a little over an hour here until the museum closed.
+We spent a little over an hour here.

 4. Walk The Hayes